kevinxiong518/interview-question2/README.md

 In the end, we increment the value of the ID and put the pair into idToList and listStringToId maps respectively.

 2. getPermutationById
-Receives ID as input, then checks if that ID exists in idToArray map, an ArrayNotFoundException will be thrown if the given id cannot be found.
+receives ID as input, then checks if that ID exists in idToArray map, an ArrayNotFoundException will be thrown if the given id cannot be found.
 After we retrieve array from the map, we create a copy of that array then calls Collections.shuffle() (performance O(n) with n being the size of the array) to randomize it.